jyutzler/Bridge-Systems/system.md

 * 3NT: to play (typically a good hand with three-card support)

 ## Slam Bidding
-### Kickback Roman Key-Card 1430
+### Kickback Roman Key-Card 0314
 Once suit agreement has been reached (or implied), one step over 4 of the trump suit is used to ask for keycards - the 4 aces and the king of trump.

 Kickback KC Asking:
-   * 1 step: 1 or 4 keycards
+   * 1 step: 0 or 3 keycards
-   * 2 steps: 3 or 0 keycards
+   * 2 steps: 1 or 4 keycards
-   * 3 steps: 2 keycards, no queen (of trump) or extra length (QoEL)
+   * 3 steps: 2 keycards, no queen (of trump) or extra length (QoEL - promises a 10-card fit)
    * 4 steps: 2 keycards, QoEL

 _do not show voids_

 After a 1 or 2 step response, the Kickback initiator may ask for QoEL by bidding the next step:

-   * (heart suit agreement) - 4♠ - 5♣ - 5♦: Queen ask
+   * (heart suit agreement) - 4♠; 5♣ - 5♦: Queen ask
       * 5♥: no QoEL
-	  * 5♠, 6♣, 6♦ = QoEL, that king, and no lower kings
+	  * 5♠, 6♣, 6♦: QoEL, that king, and no lower kings
-	  * 5NT = QoEL, no kings
+	  * 5NT: QoEL, no kings

+A bid of NT is to play, not a queen ask:
+   * (diamond suit agreement) - 4♥; 4♠
+      * 4NT: to play
+      * 5♣: Q ask

-#### 5NT
+#### 5NT (Specific Kings)
 5NT guarantees the partnership holds all five keycards and is invitational to grand.
 A 6-level bid shows the king in that suit.

 ### Gerber
 4♣ is Gerber over any 1NT OR 2NT by partner, including a rebid of 1NT OR 2NT.
-Over a bid of 3NT, 4♣ is forcing and 5♣ is Gerber.
 Responses show the number of aces, by steps, just as over a Blackwood 4NT.
 5♣ is used to ask for kings.

 Ace Asking:

 1NT — 4♣
-   * 4♦ = 0 aces
+   * 4♦: 0 or 3 aces
-   * 4♥ = 1 ace
+   * 4♥: 1 or 4 aces
+   * 4♠: 2 aces, bad hand
-   * 4♠ = 2 aces
+   * 4NT: 2 aces, good hand
-   * 4NT = 3 aces

 If the player using Gerber makes any bid other than 5♣, that is to play (including 4NT).